HomeLatest NewsEnterprise ITIBM puts healthcare data and analytics assets on block

 Register Now →

-“IBM remains committed to Watson, our broader AI business, and to the clients and partners we support in healthcare ,” Tom said.
+“IBM remains committed to Watson, our broader AI business, and to the clients and partners we support in healthcare IT,” Tom said.
 Watson was one of IBM’s highest-profile initiatives in recent years and a big bet on the growing healthcare sector.

 IBM currently has a market value of $108 billion, way behind its Cloud-computing rivals like Amazon and Microsoft.
-In its fourth quarter, cognitive applications , which includes Watson Health, came to $1.5 billion, a decrease of 2 per cent year over year.
+In its fourth quarter, cognitive applications revenue, which includes Watson Health, came to $1.5 billion, a decrease of 2 per cent year over year.

 IBM Watson was one of the “strategic imperatives” under former CEO Ginni Rometty.
 “We have followed IBM’s journey in healthcare data and analytics for a number of years and have a deep appreciation for its portfolio of innovative healthcare products,” Ezra Perlman, Co-President at Francisco Partners said.